department-of-veterans-affairs/va.gov-team/teams/vsa/product/initiative-brief-template.md

 ---

 ## Overview
-*Initiatives are hypotheses the team has for achieving a particular outcome.
+*Initiatives are opportunities to achieve a particular outcome.
 There is a 1:many relationship between products and initiatives.
 The same goes for product outlines and initiative briefs.*

 ## Outcome Summary